b3nn0/ogn2dump1090/README.md

 ```
 and press `y` a couple of times
 After a reboot, you should be able to open http://raspberrypi/skyaware/ (or optionally http://raspberrypi/tar1090)
-and see both, dump1090 AND flarm aircraft on the web interface.
+and see Mode-S, ADS-B and OGN/FLARM aircraft on the web interface.

 For further configuration modifications, please edit: